Legendarytruth/Wholesomemaker/readme.md

 ### Docker

-Thanks to [🐧 rsetiawan7](https://github.com/rsetiawan7), Samantha Supports running on Docker. but.. the Active Docker Images has been used for Production Purposes as a Private Repository.
+Thanks to [🐧 rsetiawan7](https://github.com/rsetiawan7), Wholesomemaker Supports running on Docker. but.. the Active Docker Images has been used for Production Purposes as a Private Repository.

 You "could" technically run it on Docker, I have provide you the essence of it (Dockerfile and github actions settings).

 I assume you already know how to do it, Please Refer to `Docker` folder to Getting Started.
 Thanks. 😉

 ### Normal Install